Polish Security Printing Works: The Postwar Years

 With the establishment of the Polish People's Republic in accordance with a decree issued on November 10, 1945, the State Security Printing Works was established, and by order of the Minister of Treasury of April 28, 1947, the state-owned enterprise PWPW was granted a statute.
 In 1946, reconstruction of the bomb-damaged building on Sanguszki Street began.
 At that time, banknote and document production was moved to Łódź.
 Construction work was completed in 1950, and production returned to Warsaw.
 Following the monetary reform, PWPW printed new banknotes for circulation and security documents.
 In 1975, the first banknote in the "Great Poles" series was issued.
 It was a 500 złoty banknote with the image of Tadeusz Kościuszko, printed at PWPW.
 Subsequent denominations were introduced in subsequent years (until 1994).
 The final banknote in this series was the 2,000,000 złoty banknote with the image of Ignacy Jan Paderewski.
 Andrzej Heidrich designed all banknotes in this series.
 Since 1998, PWPW has been printing banknotes from a new series called "Rulers of Poland".

 In 2016, at the initiative of its management, the company was "entrusted to God through the Immaculate Heart of Mary".

 Operation

 Banknotes

-PWPW produces circulation and collector banknotes for the National Bank of Poland, as well as for central banks of other countries, such as Slovakia, Georgia, Guatemala, Paraguay, Honduras, the Dominican Republic, and Djibouti.
+PWPW produces circulation and collector banknotes of the Polish złoty for the National Bank of Poland, as well as banknotes for central banks of other countries, such as Slovakia, Georgia, Guatemala, Paraguay, Honduras, the Dominican Republic, and Djibouti.